couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 ## WatchIndexes

-Watch polls indexes until they are online.
+Watch polls indexes until they are online for the given bucket (and scope/collection if applicable).

 ### Signature